 Reporting methods for individuals include: claims, qualified clinical data registry (QCDR), qualified registry, and electronic health records (EHR).
 The promoting interoperability and improvement activities categories will include attestation options through the CMS Portal(qpp.cms.gov).
 There is no data submission for the cost performance category, as CMS will calculate this for ECs based on Medicare claims data.

-Reporting methods for groups include: claims (15 or fewer ECs only), QCDR, qualified registry, EHR, CMS Web Interface, and CMS-approved survey vendor for the Consumer Assessment of Health Providers and Surveys (CAHPS) for MIPS.
+Reporting methods for groups include: claims (15 or fewer ECs only), QCDR, qualified registry, EHR, CMS Web Interface (25+ ECs), and CMS-approved survey vendor for the Consumer Assessment of Health Providers and Surveys (CAHPS) for MIPS.
 Groups will also be able to attest for the promoting interoperability and improvement activities performance categories.
-The CMS Web Interface option is only available to groups of 25 or more ECs.
+The CMS Web Interface option is only available to report the quality category.

-Eligible clinicians can find approved qualified registry and QCDR vendors on the QPP resource library(www.cms.gov).
+Eligible clinicians can find approved qualified registry and QCDR vendors in the QPP resource library(www.cms.gov).
 ECs can find out if their EHR is certified by searching the Certified Health IT Product List (CHPL)(chpl.healthit.gov).